openplans/openblock-old/docs/install/geodata.rst

 crosses state lines.

 When this is done,
-skip down to the "Verifying ZIP Codes" section below.
+skip down to :ref:`verifying_zipcodes` below.

 (TODO: screen shot?)

-Finding ZIP Codes To Install By Hand
+Load ZIP Codes via Command Line
 ------------------------------------

 Alternately, you can use command-line scripts to install ZIP codes.